-This payment mechanism ensured that Peraton would receive a profit on each hour worked.
-It also conveniently provided a way to reduce the total fee proportional to the actual hours worked, consistent with SEA 5252.216-9122(g), which requires the CO either to reduce the fixed fee proportionally to the unused level of effort (LOE) or extend the contract term until the full LOE is used (finding 10).
+This payment mechanism ensured that Vectrus would receive a profit on each hour worked.
+It also conveniently provided a way to reduce the total fee proportional to the actual hours worked, consistent with SEA 5252.216-9122(g), which requires the contracting officer either to reduce the fixed fee proportionally to the unused level of effort (LOE) or extend the contract term until the full LOE is used (finding 10).

-Peraton certainly understood the ramifications of the contract's payment mechanism.
-When it became clear that the Navy's needs were significantly less than estimated, Peraton realized that it would not receive the total lump sum fee for the contract.
-Beginning in 2017, without informing the Navy, it attempted to make up for this fact by preparing its rough order of magnitude estimates using a higher hourly rate for profit than set forth in the contract (finding 29).
-By seeking to charge a higher hourly rate for profit than set forth in the contract, Peraton improperly attempted to make up some of the difference between its total lump sum fixed fee and the lesser amount it would receive based upon the contract's payment formula (id.).
+Vectrus certainly understood the ramifications of the contract's payment mechanism.
+When it became clear that the Navy's needs were significantly less than estimated, Vectrus realized that it would not receive the total lump sum fee unless it charged a higher hourly rate for its profit.
+It attempted to do so when it prepared its initial rough order of magnitude for the contract's base year (finding 30).
+By seeking to charge a higher hourly rate for profit than set forth in the contract, Vectrus improperly attempted to make up some of the difference between its total lump sum fixed fee and the lesser amount it would receive based upon the contract's payment formula (id.).

-Finally, FAR 16.306(d)(2) explains that in a cost-plus fixed-fee term form contract, the fixed fee is only fully recoverable if the contractor states "that the level of effort specified in the contract has been expended in performing the contract work."
-48 C.F.R. § 16.306(d)(2).
+Finally, FAR 16.306(d)(2), explains that in a cost-plus fixed-fee term form contract, the fixed fee is only fully recoverable if the contractor states "that the level of effort specified in the contract has been expended in performing the contract work."
+48 C.F.R. \$ 16.306(d)(2).
 Thus, the contractor cannot recover the total fixed fee unless it has completely performed the level of effort stated in the contract.

-Therefore, Peraton's argument that it is entitled to the full lump sum fee, despite not performing the estimated level of effort, directly contradicts the express terms of the contract and applicable regulations.
+Therefore, Vectrus's argument that it is entitled to the full lump sum fee despite not performing the estimated level of effort directly contradicts the express terms of the contract and applicable regulations.

-V. Whether Navy Has an Obligation to Revise its Estimated Hours if Actual Needs Fall Short
+IV.
+Whether the Navy Has an Obligation to Revise its Estimated Hours if Actual Needs Fall Short

-Peraton next argues that the negligent-estimate breach theory, supported by the Interior Board of Contract Appeals' decision in Sanford Cohen & Assocs., IBCA No. 4239, 04-2 BCA ¶ 32,738, applies here because the Navy's grossly overstated estimates denied Peraton its expected profit.
-Peraton maintains that when the government grossly overestimates its needs, the basis of the contract pricing is undermined at the contractor's expense.
-(App. br. at 15) According to Peraton, it is entitled to a renegotiation of the fees it received on the basis of what it would have earned had the Navy's estimates more accurately reflected the known level of effort (id. at 15-16).
+Vectrus next argues that the negligent-estimate breach theory, supported by Sanford Cohen & Assocs., IBCA No. 4239, 04-2 BCA ¶ 32,738, applies here because the Navy's grossly overstated estimates denied Vectrus its expected profit.
+Vectrus maintains that "any reasonable contractor would expect the Government to include reasonably accurate figures in a Solicitation, even if those figures are identified as estimates."
+(App. reply br. at 2) According to Vectrus, it is entitled to renegotiate the fees it received based on would have earned had the Navy's estimates more accurately reflected the known level of effort (app. br. at 14-15).

 The Navy argues that the negligent-estimate breach theory is not applicable to cost reimbursement contracts, particularly when the contractor is not in a loss position.
 Instead, this theory is intended to address unrecovered costs in fixed-price contracts due to faulty estimates.
-The Navy challenges Peraton's reliance on Sanford Cohen, contending that the case is an outlier and has not been relied upon for a similar decision.
-(Gov't br. at 13-14; gov't resp. br. at 7-8)
+The Navy challenges Vectrus's reliance on Sanford Cohen, contending that the case is an outlier and has not been relied upon for a similar decision (gov't resp. br. at 13).